 “This is a situation where each student is making something very different,” he said. “[…] It’s a fun challenge I think for the class.”

 Wolpe loves the community that has been built at Laney, especially with the students.
-He enjoys the many hands-on departments on campus and hopes that will leave the department better than it was before.
+He enjoys the many hands-on departments on campus and hopes that he will leave the department better than it was before.